This post may contain affiliate links.

 Keeping in mind that it was the first race in Thailand under the current organisers, I was impressed overall.
 Especially the parts they had full control over.
 The after party at the finish line was brilliant and allowed competitors, family and friends into the finish area immediately.
 Ample food and drink was available for everyone overlooking the beach from the Xana Beach Club and the goodie bags were great.
 The race t shirt and towel were good quality.

 I’d definitely recommend this race if you’re looking at doing a half Ironman in Asia.
 A trip to Thailand allows you to sample wonderful Thai dishes, of course!
-The transport links are great, accommodation is cheap and plentiful and there is loads to do besides the actual race which should keep the family and friends happy as you race up in down in your favourite lycra.
+The transport links are great, accommodation is cheap and plentiful and there is loads to do besides the actual race which should keep the family and friends happy as you race up and down in your favourite lycra.
 Enjoy your Phuket Ironman and stay with me as I take on my next challenge, Ironman Malaysia.